OpenEvalProject/evals/manuscripts/elife-94503/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/006e5kg04 Structural Biology Brussels, Vrije Universiteit Brussel Brussels Belgium
+1. Structural Biology Brussels, Vrije Universiteit Brussel Brussels Belgium ([ROR:006e5kg04](https://ror.org/006e5kg04))
-2. https://ror.org/03e84cm85 VIB-VUB Center for Structural Biology, VIB Brussels Belgium
+2. VIB-VUB Center for Structural Biology, VIB Brussels Belgium ([ROR:03e84cm85](https://ror.org/03e84cm85))
-3. https://ror.org/043j0f473 German Center for Neurodegenerative Diseases Tübingen Germany
+3. German Center for Neurodegenerative Diseases Tübingen Germany ([ROR:043j0f473](https://ror.org/043j0f473))
-4. https://ror.org/03a1kwz48 Institute for Ophthalmic Research, Center for Ophthalmology, University of Tübingen Tübingen Germany
+4. Institute for Ophthalmic Research, Center for Ophthalmology, University of Tübingen Tübingen Germany ([ROR:03a1kwz48](https://ror.org/03a1kwz48))

 † Corresponding author

 ## Abstract

 Roco proteins entered the limelight after mutations in human LRRK2 were identified as a major cause of familial Parkinson’s disease.
 LRRK2 is a large and complex protein combining a GTPase and protein kinase activity, and disease mutations increase the kinase activity, while presumably decreasing the GTPase activity.
 Although a cross-communication between both catalytic activities has been suggested, the underlying mechanisms and the regulatory role of the GTPase domain remain unknown.
 Several structures of LRRK2 have been reported, but structures of Roco proteins in their activated GTP-bound state are lacking.
-Here, we use single-particle cryo-electron microscopy to solve the structure of a bacterial Roco protein (CtRoco) in its GTP-bound state, aided by two conformation-specific nanobodies: Nb Roco1 and Nb Roco2 .
+Here, we use single-particle cryo-electron microscopy to solve the structure of a bacterial Roco protein (CtRoco) in its GTP-bound state, aided by two conformation-specific nanobodies: NbRoco1 and NbRoco2.
 This structure presents CtRoco in an active monomeric state, featuring a very large GTP-induced conformational change using the LRR-Roc linker as a hinge.
-Furthermore, this structure shows how Nb Roco1 and Nb Roco2 collaborate to activate CtRoco in an allosteric way.
+Furthermore, this structure shows how NbRoco1 and NbRoco2 collaborate to activate CtRoco in an allosteric way.
 Altogether, our data provide important new insights into the activation mechanism of Roco proteins, with relevance to LRRK2 regulation, and suggest new routes for the allosteric modulation of their GTPase activity.

 ## Introduction